-High-Pressure Switch H Has Shut Down the Unit Every Wine Guardian unit has a manual reset high-pressure switch in the refrigeration system.
+High-Pressure Switch Has Shut Down the Unit

+Every Wine Guardian unit has a manual reset high-pressure switch in the refrigeration system.
 This switch shuts the compressor and condenser down if the head pressure in the system is too high.
 It is intended to protect the compressor.
 Restricted airflow through the condenser is the most common reason for the pressure to become too high.
 This can be caused by dust covering the filter or an obstruction blocking the airflow in the duct or grille.

-Possible Cause Solution Head Pressure in unit is too high because an obstruction is restricting airflow or clean the filter.
+Possible Cause Solution Head Pressure in unit is too high because Remove the obstruction in the duct/grille an obstruction is restricting airflow or clean the filter.
 Then restart the unit after resetting the high-pressure switch.